Making disciples of Jesus in communities where he is least known

 -

-Pray for more workers
+Pray for medical electives

 “Prayer is the only way any of us can be effective in this spiritual battle – and we’re so grateful for every time you mention us or the needs we share with you, to our heavenly Father.”